sta-titansrobotics/19447-CENTERSTAGE/README.md

 This pre-release software contains SIGNIFICANT changes, including changes to the Wi-Fi Direct pairing mechanism, rewrites of the I2C sensor classes, changes to the USB/FTDI layer, and the introduction of support for the REV Robotics Expansion Hub and the REV Robotics color-range-light sensor.
 These changes were implemented to improve the reliability and resiliency of the FTC control system.

 Please note, however, that version 3.00 is considered "alpha" code.
-This code is being released so that the FIRST community will have an opportunity to test the new REV Expansion Hub electronics module when it becomes available in May.
+This code is being released so that the FIRST community will have an opportunity to team_19447.test the new REV Expansion Hub electronics module when it becomes available in May.
 The developers do not recommend using this code for critical applications (i.e., competition use).

 *** Use this version of the software at YOUR OWN RISK!!! ***